-The NVX200 Navigator is a navigation system that helps you find your way to your selected destination.
+Touch & Go Navigator is a navigation system that helps you find your way to your selected destination.
 It will determine your exact location with the help of an attached GPS device.
-The position information obtained from the GPS receiver will not be transmitted anywhere, so others will not be able to track you.
+The position information obtained from the GPS receiver will not be transmitted anywhere, so others will not be able to track you by the help of this program.

-If you are the driver of the vehicle, we recommend that you operate The NVX200 Navigator before beginning your journey.
+If you are the driver of the vehicle, we recommend that you operate Touch & Go Navigator before beginning your journey.
 The driver's attention should be on the road.
 Plan your route before departure and pull over if you need to change route parameters.
-The NVX200 Navigator has a built-in (optional) Safety Mode that will prevent you from using the screen functions if your car is in motion.
-Unless a passenger will be the only one to operate The NVX200 Navigator, we strongly encourage you to turn on the Safety Mode.
+Touch & Go Navigator has a built-in (optional) Safety Mode that will prevent you from using the screen functions if your car is in motion.
+Unless a passenger will be the only one to operate Touch & Go Navigator, we strongly encourage you to turn on the Safety Mode.